ujwaldhakal/vm-instance-deployment-demo/README.md

 * Run `yarn build` to build the file
 * Run `yarn start`

-Now lets create a script which will trigger this all command whenever we push any code to `master` branch on Github
+Now lets create a script which will trigger this all these commands whenever we push any code to `master` branch on Github

 ### Write Github Action Yaml and Bash script